TimothyJamesAllen/CorrelationGene/README.md

 - Take multiple genes of interests

-- Further statistical functions on the correlations i.e. T test, Shapiro-test, FDR
+- Further statistical functions on the correlations i.e. T test, Shapiro-test

 - Statistical tests for differences in correlation matrices